-- Use of CVP water in the Water Bank is consistent with the authorized beneficial uses and places of use of Reclamation's water rights, as authorized through CVP contracts. - Water Bank operations do not affect or require modifications to Reclamation's water rights. - Although the Water Bank may provide CVP operational flexibility benefits, Water Bank operations are not considered integrated into CVP operations and are therefore not subject to inclusion in the Endangered Species Act (ESA) consultation for long-term CVP/State Water Project (SWP) operations. - The Water Bank does not impose new restrictions on the use of CVP water by local water agencies beyond those in their respective CVP contracts. - Explore potential partnerships with Reclamation for the benefit the CVP.
+- o Operate the Water Bank consistent with the following tenets related to the CVP: - The Water Bank is locally managed and operated.
+It is not a CVP facility. - For any CVP water used in the Water Bank, Reclamation's control and ownership of CVP water stops at the contractors' delivery points. - If CVP water is stored in the Water Bank, it is delivered CVP water under the contractor's control. - Use of CVP water in the Water Bank is consistent with the authorized beneficial uses and places of use of Reclamation's water rights, as authorized through CVP contracts. - Water Bank operations do not would be formulated to not affect or require modifications to Reclamation's water rights. - Although the Water Bank may provide CVP operational flexibility benefits, Water Bank operations are not considered integrated into CVP operations and are therefore not subject to inclusion in the Endangered Species Act (ESA) consultation for long-term CVP/State Water Project (SWP) operations.
+Water Bank operations would be formulated to not affect Reclamation's ability to meet its regulatory or contractual obligations. - The Water Bank does not impose new restrictions on the use of CVP water by local water agencies beyond those in their respective CVP contracts and applicable Reclamation policies. - Explore potential partnerships with Reclamation for the benefit of the CVP, while maintaining the Water Bank's independent operations and local control.

-• Banking Partner/Participant Success Factors
+Banking Partner/Participant Success Factors

-- o Improve long-term water security, reliability, and resiliency in the region. - Create return on investment and reliable funding stream from long-term agreements. - o Identify and meet local water agency/regional water reliability needs first. - Secure agreement on potential water transfer partners in terms of their water use(s) and location(s). - Provide opportunities for all local water agencies to participate in the Water Bank. - Maintain transparency of Water Bank operations and finances. - Maintain individual RWA member agency autonomy. - Seek external sources of funding and financial assistance for Water Bank development and implementation.
+- Improve long-term water security, reliability, and resiliency in the region. - Create return on investment and reliable funding stream from long-term agreements. - o Identify and meet local water agency/regional water reliability needs first. - Secure agreement on potential water transfer partners in terms of their water use(s) and location(s). - o Provide opportunities for all local water agencies to participate in the Water Bank. - o Maintain transparency of Water Bank operations and finances. - o Maintain individual RWA member agency autonomy. - Seek external sources of funding and financial assistance for Water Bank development and implementation.

-• Third-Party2 Success Factors
+Third-Party Success Factors

-- o Implement the Water Bank with no new restrictions on use of groundwater. - Maintain consistency with Sustainable Groundwater Management Act implementation. - Safeguard groundwater quality. - Prevent negative effects on the lower American River area, Cosumnes River areas area, or other groundwater dependent ecosystems. - Prevent negative effects on or from related Folsom Reservoir operations.
+- o Implement the Water Bank with no new restrictions on use of groundwater. - Maintain consistency with Sustainable Groundwater Management Act implementation. - Safeguard groundwater quality. - o Prevent negative effects on the lower American River area, Cosumnes River areas area, or other groundwater dependent ecosystems. - o Prevent negative effects on or from related Folsom Reservoir operations.